Winter 2022 science in the Bonner lab

 Other tools can also be used to sample the marine environment and contribute towards maintaining long term time series to document changes over the years.
 Remotely Operated Vehicles (ROVs) allow the exploration of marine environments and require a pilot to drive the underwater robot.
 Our ROV is called DEBRA, short for deep environment benthic research apparatus.
 DEBRA can dive to depths way beyond our diving limit; our limit is 30 meters where our time permitted on the bottom is only 15 minutes.
 DEBRA can dive to 100 meters and can be fitted with a claw or a Go Pro and can stay at this depth for 3 hours!
 The claw is manoeuvrable in four axis so it can rotate, open and close.
 A series of underwater deployments were deployed in 2017 by marine biologist Ben Robinson.
 Rocks and Perspex settlement panels were set across three depths, 30, 60 and 100 m.
 The aim was to monitor the settlement of sessile (non-mobile) invertebrates and to make a comparison across different depths and compare species diversity between natural versus artificial substrate.
 Collecting samples which have been deployed for five years is exceptionally rare and presents its challenges.
 First, the ever imposing threat of icebergs threaten the integrity of these deployments.
 Icebergs have a deep keel and have the ability to scour the seabed and take any existing structures along with it.
 Second, DEBRA is deployed from a boat down to 100 meters on specific waypoints.

-Louis Day driving the boat whilst DEBRA is deployed into the water, view from her front eye (a GoPro)
+Louis Day driving the boat whilst DEBRA is deployed into the water, view from her front eye (a GoPro).

 The boat and DEBRA are subject to wind and tide and great care has to be made to keep the boat in position using the GPS.
 A lapse in concentration can see the boat drifting off and in turn dragging Debra along the seabed, or worse, wrapping the long electrical tether around the spinning propellers.
 As the wind pushes the boat back and forth both the throttle and steering have to be constantly adjusted to keep the boat in position.
 The ROV tether is coiled on a reel at the bow of the boat and needs to be paid out or wound in as Debs descends or ascends - not enough line out will prevent her from moving and will transfer any movement from the boat straight to Debra and therefore makes her very difficult to control.
 Too much line can tangle around itself, Debra, rocks on the seabed or the boat engines.
 The weight of excess line can also pull her backwards as if being dragged by the boat.